SysdataSpA/R.objc/Readme.md

 ------------

-Freely inspired by [R.swift](https://github.com/mac-cain13/R.swift) (Thank you, guys!): get autocompleted localizable strings and asset catalogue images names.
+Freely inspired by [R.swift](https://github.com/mac-cain13/R.swift) (Thank you, guys!): get autocompleted localizable strings, asset catalogue images names and storyboard objects.

 You can have: